Best first-time buyer mortgages available right now – December 2024

 This article has been updated to show the latest mortgage products available and to reflect the latest Bank of England base rate and inflation announcements.
 It has also been fact checked and any out of date information removed.

-Rates have stabilised, with some small price rises, and there are still plenty of mortgages available for first-time buyers with a range of needs from low or no deposit, those in need of family assistance or borrowers looking for fee-free options.
+Thankfully, mortgage rates have been edging down over the last few months and there are plenty of mortgages available for first-time buyers from low or no deposit deals, mortgages that allow family assistance or fee-free options.

 Exterior of brick house